Click on the images below to learn more about these subjects.

 Oral Health Care

-Click on the thumbnails below to learn more about how you can take care of your child’s teeth from the time they are born, to when they reach other developmental milestones.
+Click on the thumbnail to learn more about how you can take care of your child’s teeth from the time they are born, to when they reach other developmental milestones.

 Children will look forward to brushing when it’s pleasant and entertaining.
 Have them watch these fun videos while brushing!

 The American Academy of Pediatric Dentistry – the recognized authority on pediatric oral health care – published oral health resources on its website for parents and caregivers.

-National Maternal and Child Oral Health Center
+Nutrition and Oral Health

 Did you know that the foods you eat can have an impact on oral health?
 This resource from the U.S. Department of Agriculture has great tips on how to have a balanced diet, and active lifestyle.
 Taking care of your teeth is as important as taking care of your body.

 Did you know that children with bad teeth do not do well in school?
 Dental pain can make it hard to eat, difficult to focus, and tough to learn.
 The National Maternal and Child Oral Health Center explores how dental pain can have a negative effect on children’s learning outcomes.

 What should you expect when your baby is teething?